8730 Wilshire Boulevard, California 90211

 Relatives and other loved ones are well aware of the serious physical and emotional injuries that falls usually cause.
 Both kinds of injuries are permanent.
 Among older adults, broken bones and other physical injuries normally never completely heal.
 In fact, most elderly fall victims cannot ever live independently again.
 Their physical limitations are too severe.
 Emotionally, many of these victims become recluses.
 They’re so afraid of falling again that they basically become prisoners in their own houses.

-A Los Angeles personal injury attorney helps ensure that older fall victims are able to make the most out of their retirement years.
+A Los Angeles slip and fall attorney helps ensure that older fall victims are able to make the most out of their retirement years.
 Attorneys connect victims with doctors who heal their bodies, and minds, to the greatest extent possible.
 Additionally, lawyers obtain the financial compensation these victims need to pay fall-related expenses, like medical bills, and put their injuries behind them.

 First and foremost, our nursing home fall consultations usually focus on this issue.
 Unless the nursing home could be legally responsible for the fall, there’s no point in determining if the nursing home was legally responsible for the fall.